 Stuart Robertson

-Growing up in North Yorkshire during the 1980s, my early life was very much influenced by my Grandfather, H. A. ‘Jock’ Brownbridge, who served eight years in the British Army between 1938 and 1946.
+Growing up in North Yorkshire during the 1980s, Stuart's early life was very much influenced by his grandfather, H. A. ‘Jock’ Brownbridge, who served eight years in the British Army between 1938 and 1946.
 A veteran of the Dunkirk evacuation along with campaigns fought in North Africa, Sicily, Italy, France (Dragoon), Belgium, Holland and Germany, ‘Jock’ would receive a Mention in Despatches for evacuating casualties under fire in Italy in July 1944.
-It was my Grandfather who installed within me my passion for military history, and having studied history at university, having been elected to the membership of the Royal Historical Society in 2016, I am now in my third decade living in Normandy and working here as a professional historian, lecturer and battlefield guide.
+It was his grandfather who installed within Stuart his passion for military history, and having studied history at university, having been elected to the membership of the Royal Historical Society in 2016, Stuart is now in his third decade living in Normandy and working there as a professional historian, lecturer and battlefield guide.

 Â